Dhruvpamnani/qb-safezones/README.md

 ## How it works in game
-- This wil iqnore police.
+- This will iqnore police.
-- if a player is in a savezone every other player can't harm the player.
+- if a player is in a savezone every other player can't harm this player.

 ## How to make a zone.